 Brainstorm: Mistakes can also be done away with brainstorming.
 In the process, try to think of creative thoughts and hear others’ point of view on the same.
 Try not to be on edge, don’t fear criticism.
 Search for the intellectual spark instead of dodging differentials.

 Act: The last and most significant step for remedying a flaw is to take initiative to do so.
-All the homework done as proposed above will end up being unbeneficial if you don’t assemble up courage to take the plunge.
+All the homework done as proposed above will end up being unbeneficial if you don’t assemble up the courage to take the plunge.
 You may feel like a pilot on his first flight.
-But, as the trademark of a celebrated global brand chants, you have to ‘just do it’.
+But, as the trademark of celebrated global brand chants, you have to ‘just do it’.